 Do I need reservations for my holiday?

 You've been burning the midnight oil over the last month or so, and the boss is well-impressed.
-Hunched in your cubicle, your computer screen deftly angled to deny prying eyes, you've plotted and planned almost every step of your upcoming six week sojourn through Cambodia, Laos, Thailand and Vietnam.
+Hunched in your cubicle, your computer screen deftly angled to deny prying eyes, you've plotted and planned almost every step of your upcoming six week sojourn through Southeast Asia.
 While next year's marketing budget is gathering dust in the bottom of your in-tray, you've cut and polished your trip so comprehensively, you feel like you've already on holiday.
 But now you're stumped -- you've heard horror stories of places being chock-full and you didn't do all this planning to end up on the restaurant floor.
 Do you really need to reserve your accommodation in advance?

 While it's true that getting a room in peak season can be more difficult than in the past, with one or two exceptions (notably Ko Phi Phi, where peak season reservations are close to essential, and Ko Pha Ngan over the Full Moon party's and New Year's when accommodation on some parts of the island is near impossible to get -- see related story), you will always be able to find a bed somewhere, even in the peakest of peak season.
 Admittedly the bed may be in the twentieth guesthouse you've tried, housed in a fibro shack between the water treatment plant and a garbage tip and managed by a hardened misanthrope, but hey it's only a 45 minute shadeless walk to the beach, so it's not all bad.